microsoft/fluentui/packages/experiments/src/components/Stack/docs/StackOverview.md

 Although Stack has a number of different properties, there are three in particular that define the overall layout that the component has:

-- Direction: Refers to whether the stacking of children components is horizontal or vertical.
+1. Direction: Refers to whether the stacking of children components is horizontal or vertical.
 By default the Stack component is vertical, but can be turned horizontal by adding the `horizontal` property when using the component.
-- Alignment: Refers to how are the children components aligned inside the container.
+2. Alignment: Refers to how are the children components aligned inside the container.
 This is controlled via the `verticalAlign` and `horizontalAlign` properties.
-- Spacing: Refers to the space that exists between children components inside the Stack.
-This is controlled via the `gap` ad `verticalGap` properties.
+3. Spacing: Refers to the space that exists between children components inside the Stack.
+This is controlled via the `gap` and `verticalGap` properties.

 ## Stack Wrapping